-|Click Here For A Property Insurance Quote or Call us toll free at 1-866-287-0448
+Click Here For A Property Insurance Quote or call us toll-free at 1-866-287-0448

 How Do You Calculate A Total Insurable Value (TIV)

-A total insurable value (TIV) is calculated by adding together the total physical property, equipment, inventory, tools, etc. at each location and combining it with a the final number calculated on a fully completed business income worksheet.
+A total insurable value (TIV) is calculated by adding together the total physical property, equipment, inventory, tools, etc. at each location and combining it with the final number calculated on a fully completed business income worksheet.
 A business income worksheet is a form that is provided by your insurance broker that is used to estimate an organization’s annual business income for the upcoming 12-month period, for purposes of selecting a business income limit of insurance.
-The selected percentage, or multiple, of the organization’s estimated annual business income for the upcoming 12-month period should be based on how long it would take to replace all damaged property and resume operations in the event of a worst-case loss.
+The selected percentage, or multiple, of the organization’s estimated annual business income for the upcoming 12-month period, should be based on how long it would take to replace all damaged property and resume operations in the event of a worst-case loss.
 For some organizations, this period of time could exceed 12 months.
 Most insurers require a completed business income worksheet as a condition of activating the business income agreed value coverage option.

 Why Is Having An Accurate Total Insurable Value (TIV) Important?

 The total insurable value (TIV) is an important number for all commercial property policies because it is typically the number that is applied against the rate to determine the premium.
 Ex. [$1,000,000 (TIV) x $0.4 (Commercial Property Insurance Rate per $100 of TIV)]/100 = $4,000 annual premium per year.

 To learn more about how to accurately calculate your organizations total insurable value speak an ALIGNED Insurance Advocate or connect with us at www.alignedinsuranceinc.com